 It also comes with a setup guide that shows you exactly how to use it.
 Chelsea’s Family Emergency Binder even comes with online email support to help you answer any questions.

-And at just $39, it’s very affordable.
+And at just $39 (for the digital copy), it’s very affordable.
 So, if you don’t have the time to create your own ICE binder spreadsheets or documents, you may want to consider this ready-to-go version.

 Be sure to store your binder information in a quality binder.
 And use page protectors for each sheet as well as page dividers to separate each section.